 Happy November!
 I have quite a few DIY recipes I want to roll out this month, and thought I’d kick things off by showing you what essential oils I have in my collection.
 I don’t use every oil every day of course — I do have my favorites — but I have used almost every oil in my stash.

-The majority of my oils are from Edens Garden — which is so fitting, right?
+The majority of my oils are from Edens Garden.
 Edens Garden is an extremely affordable line available on Amazon that offers high quality 100% pure therapeutic grade essential oils.
 I plan to purchase more essential oils online very soon and will most likely stick with Edens Gardens and DoTERRA.
 If you know of any other high quality affordable brands, please let me know in the comments section!

 I have 21 single oils, 4 Edens Garden blends, and 3 sample-sized DoTERRA blends.

 Anise Star – Anise smells like licorice and is used to balance and uplift.